-3.9 = Substantially reduce the number chemicals and air, water and soil pollution and contamination.
+3.9 By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination

-6.3 = Improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.
+6.3 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally

-6.4 = substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity.
+6.4 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity

-12.2 = achieve the sustainable management and efficient use of natural resources.
+12.2 By 2030, achieve the sustainable management and efficient use of natural resources

-12.4 = Achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment.
+12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment

-9.8.
-ENVIRONMENT: CHEMICAL MANAGEMENT
+9.8 ENVIRONMENT: CHEMICAL MANAGEMENT

-Frontken Group uses substantial types of chemicals and related materials (both hazardous and nonhazardous) for our operations.
+Frontken Group uses substantial types of chemicals and related materials (both hazardous and non-hazardous) for our operations.
 There is a legal requirement for all who produce, keep or dispose of waste of any type to comply with the various regulations and the Duty of Care under Environmental Protection legislation.
 Frontken Group recognises the importance of meeting these legal requirements and to manage its chemicals responsibly, reduce to minimize or eliminate the use of certain environmentally sensitive materials in our operation and production processes.

 Frontken Group recognise that the chemical management and disposal from our operation imposes environmental and societal issues and contributing to Climate Change.
-Frontken Group is committed to protection of the environment and employees health and safety through the implementation of an effective and sustainable chemical management programme, which is regularly is reviewed and updated to ensure that it continues to meet or exceed legislative and regulatory requirements as well as industry standard best practice.
+Frontken Group is committed to protection of the environment and employees' health and safety through the implementation of an effective and sustainable chemical management programme, which is regularly is reviewed and updated to ensure that it continues to meet or exceed legislative and regulatory requirements as well as industry standard best practice.

-9.8.1.
-RESTRUCTED MATERIALS
+9.8.1 RESTRICTED MATERIALS